scheleaap/rfid-jukebox/scala/README.md

 ## Installation

+The jukebox requires Java 8+ to run.

-To install Java on Raspberry Pi:
+To install Java 11 on Raspberry Pi (not required):
 ```shell script
 # Java
 # Source: https://joshefin.xyz/install-java-11-on-a-raspberry-pi/